 Crows tails are blocky and more squared off while in flight, while ravens have a diamond-shaped tail (see drawing).

-Crows have a more nasal, higher pitched call, where a raven's call is lower, and hoarser.
+Crows have a higher pitched, more nasal call, while a raven's call is lower and hoarser.

 Avian Influenza Facts